FAQ’s in Special Education Webinar

-This informational webinar hosted on Thursday, March 20 from 9:00 am – 10:30 am will include tips on advocacy in special education for your child.
+If you have questions on special education, join us for an informational webinar on Thursday, June 26 from 9:00 am - 10:15 am that will cover frequently asked questions!
 It is appropriate for parents, guardians, and caregivers with children and conserved adult students, ages 3-22.
+Registration is required.

 Access the flyer in multiple languages: